gjanders/ReportDisabler/README.md

 Icons by Bing CoPilot

 ## Release Notes
+### 0.0.5
+Updated `report_disabler.py` to correctly use the schema (no functional changes, UI input will have correct description text now)

 ### 0.0.4
 Updated Splunk python SDK from 2.0.2 to 2.1.0 as per Splunk cloud compatibility requirements